duneroadrunner/SaferCPlusPlus/README.md

 ### thread

 `mstd::thread` is just an implementation of `std::thread` that verifies that the arguments passed are of a type that is designated (i.e. recognized or declared) as safe to pass between threads.
-Note that this includes the passed function object (although the implementation currently isn't enforcing it).
-"Regular, concrete" functions and non-capture lambdas should be automatically recognized as safely passable, but functors, capture-lambdas and generic functions should be explicitly declared as "passable".
+Note that this includes the passed function object.
+"Regular, concrete" functions and non-capture lambdas are automatically recognized as safely passable, but functors, capture-lambdas and generic lambdas would need to be explicitly declared as "passable".

 ### async()